 Key Takeaways:

-- The three hottest e-commerce companies in October 2025 are PayPal, Wayfair, and Carvana due to the volume and freshness of their funding, the recent performance of their website, and the growth trends of their branded keyword.
+- The three hottest e-commerce companies in January 2026 are Gopuff, Whatnot, and Quince due to the volume and freshness of their funding, the recent performance of their website, and the growth trends of their branded keyword.

 Ranking the Top Startups by Funding Score